Organisms and Population

 (i) Predation: Cooperation when a deer is killed by an invader.
 This is important in keeping predators afloat.
 In plants, herbivores act as predators.
 In some plants, a variety of habits are found that help them to protect themselves from predators.
 Familiarity may include thorns such as preservatives or protective substances such as caffeine, nicotine, quinine, etc., used for commercial purposes.

-(ii) Competition: An interaction between an organism in which both organisms compete for a variety of resources including food, water, habitat, etc. Meat may be of the same type or of different types.
+(ii) Competition: An interaction between an organism in which both organisms compete for a variety of resources including food, water, habitat, etc. Meat may be of the same type or different types.
 This interaction occurs when resources are limited.
 According to the Gause Policy on Competitive Exclusion.
 The two adjacent models will compete for the same services and are not competitive so the lower one will be released during the competition.

 (iii) Parasitism: An interaction where one type is dependent on another type which leads to the benefit of one type and harms another.
 Those parasites feed on the outer surface of living organisms called ectoparasites.
 For example, marine fish include ectoparasitic copepods.
 In the case of birds, there is Brood parasitism where birds lay their eggs in the bird's nest while the host incubates them.

 (iv) Commensalism: An interdependence of species where it is recognized that one species benefits and the other is neither benefited nor harmed.
-For example, an orchid growing like an epiphyte on a mango branch.
+For example, an orchid grows like an epiphyte on a mango branch.

 (vi) Amensalism: An interaction between an organism in which one species is harmed while another species is harmless or harmless.